ivancope/DataTidyProject/README.txt

-# DataTidyProject
-Code to tidy UCI HAR Dataset, measurement on smartphone accelerometer & gyro

 [1] Introduction.

-This script combines data sets from the HAR UCI Dataset, which represents mechanical motion captured by the accelerometer and gyro of a smartphone(Samsung Galaxy S II) into a coherent single data set that has been structured to adhere to the the three principles of tidy data sets.
+This script combines data sets from the HAR UCI Dataset, which represents mechanical motion captured by the accelerometer and gyro of a smartphone(Samsung Galaxy S II) into a coherent single data set that been structured to adhere to the the three principles of tidy data sets.

-The HAR UCI Dataset has a similar structure to the sketch below.
+The HAR UCI Dataset has a simmilar structure to the sketch below.
 These are read into data frames for processing, mostly in R.

 The structure of these data frames is also similar and  they are  combined into one data set.
 One can think of these files as jigsaw pieces that all go together to form a single data set of 10299 rows and 563 columns.